Simple API Integration

 npm run benchmark:api

-npm run analyze:performance
+npm run analyze:effectivity

-- name: Generate Test Report
+- title: Generate Test Report

 with:

-name: API Integration Tests (${{ matrix.environment }})
+title: API Integration Tests (${{ matrix.environment }})

 path: 'test-results.xml'